brownan/backathon/README.md

 plans, which are still shifting as I learn more and compare strategies from existing projects***

-Gbackup uses encryption, like many backup programs, to protect your data repository.
-With Gbackup, the threat model is an adversary with access to the repository (read or write) while assuming a secure and trusted client.
+Backathon uses encryption, like many backup programs, to protect your data repository.
+With Backathon, the threat model is an adversary with access to the repository (read or write) while assuming a secure and trusted client.
 The goal is to prevent leaking as much information as possible to adversaries with read access, and detect modifications made by adversaries with write access.

-Specifically, Gbackup's encryption has these properties:
+Specifically, Backathon's encryption has these properties:

 * All backed up file data and metadata is encrypted and authenticated, making recovering plain text files, metadata, or directory structures impossible